RuoranXu/ViaLean/README.md

 the miniF2F cases to prevent answer leakage.
 Run `lake env lean ViaLeanMathlibTest/MiniF2F.lean` inside that subproject to force the six cases and stream their JSONL records.

-On the full 244-problem miniF2F test split, the current mathlib integration solves 122 problems (50.0%) under the repository's local search profiles, up from 112 (45.9%) in the previous internal baseline.
+On the full 244-problem miniF2F test split, the current mathlib integration solves 122 problems (50.0%) under the repository's local search profiles.
 This is a kernel-checked, model-free snapshot rather than a claim about model-assisted performance; machine, timeout, and model settings should be reported when comparing runs.